ZBD-03: Fire control

 The ZBD-03 features a computerized fire control system.
 The gunner has access to day/night thermal optics, laser rangefinder, and digital ballistic computer.
 The driver and commander have their own observation instruments installed on the hatch.
 Although the autocannon on the ZBD-03 is stabilized, the gunner thermal sight lacks stabilization, thus limiting the accuracy while moving.
 The mid-life upgrade of ZBD-03 that was unveiled in 2021 features a new fire control system with the capability of firing on the move.
 The new stabilized thermal optics and electro-optical sensors are mounted at the base of the autocannon.
 The thermal images are connected to the internal displays attended by the gunner and commander.

 Protection

 The ZBD-03 has a crew of three (a commander, a driver, and a gunner) and can carry five infantry passengers in a troop compartment.
 The gunner is seated in the single-man turret located in the middle of the chassis.
 The driver and commander are located in tandem to the left of the power compartment in the front right of the chassis.
 The troop compartment is located in the rear with two overhead hatches and a rear exit.

 The ZBD-03 armor protection is limited by the weight restrictions necessary for air dropping.
-With a combat weight of 8 tonnes, the vehicle’s armor is thin and sloped to maximize resistance to small caliber weapons.
+With a combat weight of 8 tonnes, the vehicle's armor is thin and sloped to maximize resistance to small caliber weapons.
+The vehicle hull is made of welded aluminum alloy, with a thin layer of applique armor mounted on the side of the vehicle body.
+The armor is rated to defend against 12.7mm machine gun rounds in the front and 7.62mm rifle rounds from the side.
+The turret construction is welded steel, which could provide better protection.